milafternoon/molywood/README.md

  specified through `origin` (0,0  corresponds to the bottom left corner, as in a regular Cartesian coordinate system), and size through `relative_size` (1 means fit into the whole  scene, 0.1 means fit into a rectangle 10% of the scene size).
-The content of the overlay can be an external figure (specified through `figure_index`), or an on-the-fly generated matplotlib line plot (based on a data file speficied with the `datafile` parameter).
-If `frames` are simultaneously specified e.g. in `animate`, a dot will follow the values on the plot.
-If the data file starts with a single line formatted as
+    + The content of the overlay can be  an external figure (specified through `figure_index`), or an on-the-fly  generated matplotlib line plot (based on a data file speficied with the `datafile` parameter).
+    + If `frames` are simultaneously specified  e.g. in `animate` or in `add_overlay` itself, a dot will follow the values on the plot.
- `# x axis label; y axis label`, `x axis label` and `y axis label` will be used to label the corresponding axes of the plot.
+    + If the  data file starts with a single line formatted as `# x axis label; y axis label`, `x axis label` and `y axis label` will be used to label the corresponding axes of the plot.
+    + Mulitple overlays can be added to a scene simultaneously; adding many `add_overlay` commands separated by semicolons and encircled in curly brackets works just as any other multiple action (see `Notes on input formatting` above).